UniversalDependencies/docs/_sla-pos/PRON.md

 These are always `PRON` and never `DET`.
 They fall into various pronominal types: interrogatives, relatives, indefinites and negatives.
-They inflect for case but not for gender and number.
+They inflect for case but not for gender and number;
+“who” functions as singular masculine,
+“what” as singular neuter.

 (TO CHECK: Even in Bulgarian?)